In the 2015 Engagement Game, I discussed how OKRs can connect (or not) with long-term goals.

 - 30% of leads convert to opportunity within 6 weeks of creation

 Marketing is focusing on just one Objective in Q1, and it may change the Objective in future Quarters.
-Examples of future Objectives might be: “Refresh marketing collateral to include new product ABC”, “Present the first comprehensive competitive analysis featuring new players in the mobile market”.
+Examples of future Objectives might be: “Refresh marketing collateral to include new product ABC” or “Present the first comprehensive competitive analysis featuring new players in the mobile market”.
 Note that each of these Objectives supports the longer-term Mission.

 When I first deployed MOKRs in a mid-sized software company with 5 business units and roughly 50 team leaders, the 10 minutes I spent with each manager to define their team’s mission was probably the best time spent in the entire project.
 The new CFO could now quickly read through a list detailing how each team believes they fit into the big picture.
 And the list was developed bottoms-up.
 That is, each team leader proposed their own.
 By making all the missions public, it was quite easy to see how each missions connected and were aligned throughout the organization.